 “There is no more any prophet,” is the bitter lament of the Psalmist in the Babylonian Exile.
-We are more fortunate.
+Two thousand five hundreds years later, a prophet has come.
 Sixteen-year-old Swedish schoolgirl Greta Thunberg has been out-Jeremiah-ing Jeremiah as she criss-crosses Europe lecturing about the imminent catastrophe of climate change.

 Here’s how she excoriated “the people and prophets and priests” at the World Economic Forum in the Swiss resort of Davos.
 Expressionless and in her Swedish-accented monotone, she declared: “Adults keep saying: ‘We owe it to the young people to give them hope.’
 But I don’t want your hope.
 I don’t want you to be hopeful.
 I want you to panic.
 I want you to feel the fear I feel every day.
 And then I want you to act.”